 Art Imitating Life – 10 ‘true’ things in my novels.

+The truth can be stranger than fiction...
 Like most authors, I often get asked if I base my characters or events on real life things, and, like most authors, I always say no!
-However, now that my latest novel, ‘Snowflakes Over Bay Tree Terrace’, has been published, I thought it would be nice to talk about the elements of reality in my […]
+However, now that my latest novel, 'Snowflakes Over Bay Tree Terrace', has been published, I thought it would be nice to talk… Continue reading Art Imitating Life – 10 ‘true’ things in my novels.

 How Alex Fraser got his name…